VoltRipper

 • Honda-licensed youth MX platform sold through authorized Honda dealers

-• Genuine 50cc-equivalent youth bike: aluminum twin-spar frame, hydraulic discs, and DNM rear suspension
+• Genuine seated youth motocross bike, not a toy: aluminum twin-spar frame, hydraulic discs, and DNM rear suspension

 • Swappable 960 Wh battery and two power modes let it grow with a young rider